 - You fail to comply with our payment agreement.

 - You fail to meet your tax obligations.

-In addition, we may charge a collection fee equal to 10% of your tax debt (including duties, penalties, interest and charges) when collection measures are used.
-Lastly, interest, compounded daily at the legal rate, accrues on any amount due until it is paid in full.
+We may charge a collection fee equal to 10% of your tax debt (including duties, penalties, interest and charges) when collection measures are used.
+In addition, interest, compounded daily at the legal rate, accrues on any amount due until it is paid in full.

 Collection fees range from $50 to $10,000.